briansimiyuj/doctor-appointment-app/README.md

           f.
 Update the patient's appointments array with the new array
           g.
 Save the updated appointments to localStorage using the patient ID as part of the key
           h.
 Implement a separate useEffect hook to load appointments from localStorage when the component mounts
+          i.
+Load appointments from localStorage when the component mounts

       *Approve Appointment Button*: Approve appointment button will approve the appointment.